Each applicant to Georgetown University is reviewed holistically by the admissions committee within the Office of Undergraduate Admissions.

 Please note: You do not need to have any of the above courses in order to be considered for transfer admission into the nursing program.
 Students without any or with partial coursework completed as described above by the start of their entering fall semester will be considered for the 1st year of the BSN program only.

 Georgetown does not require the TEAS test to be eligible to apply as a transfer applicant.

 Explore our Web site to learn about the program from the faculty, current students, and alumni.

 Please click here to register for a general undergraduate admissions information session followed by a student-led campus tour through the Office of Undergraduate Admissions.
-Then, click here to book an appointment with Michelle Cole for a more in-depth discussion about the Bachelor's Program.
+Then, click here to book an appointment with Marianne Lyons for a more in-depth discussion about the Bachelor's Program.

 (202) 687-1561 phone